 Heading to the airport with kids?
 This post is for you!

 At one and four years of age both my kids are already pretty experienced airplane fliers.
 They both had passports before they were 2 months old.
 Just this past year alone we have taken 4 trips by air with them (that’s 8 flights total).
-I remember how nervous I was the first time we flew with a baby – when my first daughter was 3months old.
-I thought of all the horror stories of how terrible it is to have kids screaming on flights and how terrible the other passengers and flight crew are to the parents of these kids.
-I thought of all the times I’ve heard a friend gripe about parents who “aren’t doing anything” to control their child in the airport or on the plane.
+Of course the first step of every flight is surviving the airport with kids.